Lloyd practices in all areas of commercial law and has particular expertise in banking and financial services litigation.

 - In what circumstances can a respondent challenge the enforcement of a Financial Ombudsman Service award in the county courts?

-Lloyd’s burgeoning knowledge of banking & financial services law has developed whilst teaching international banking law at postgraduate level at Cardiff University since 2013.
+Lloyd’s burgeoning knowledge of banking & financial services law developed alongside his teaching of international banking law at postgraduate level at Cardiff University between 2013 and 2018.

 Lloyd is adept at handling commercial litigation in the High Court and County Court.
 Lloyd has acted for a wide array of clients including banks, insurance companies, small and medium sized businesses, supervisors of IVAs, consumers, investors, partnerships, and schools.
 Lloyd also has experience of acting in a range of complex partnership disputes.